 The most important thing to remember during racing especially long distance racing such as the marathon, is to drink early at every water station even if you don’t feel thirsty.

 For long distance races, i.e. marathon racing, remember to take some form of sports drink like Gatorade to take in electrolytes that you are losing.

-However the most important thing is to get water back into your body.
-Your body needs water more than any other form of liquid so don’t just drown yourself with after-shakes/drinks/etc.
+Once again, water is important to get back into your body.
+Your body needs water more than any other form of liquid. #surprise

 During the coming days when you are recovering from your race, continue to place emphasis on proper hydration to help you recover as quick as possible!